 Taking the First Step

-The 12 Step program basically emphasizes that it take the place of your addiction.
+The 12 Step program basically emphasizes that it take the place of your nicotine addiction.
 Instead of relying on nicotine to help you through life, Nicotine Anonymous offers you a way to focus on the ways you can free yourself of your addiction rather than focussing on the addiction itself.
-The group setting offers individual members the strength of each participant in terms of the hope and courage they show in continuting their recovery despite all the difficulties and temptation.
+The group setting offers individual members the strength of each participant in terms of the hope and courage they show in continuing their recovery despite all the difficulties and temptations.

 Nicotine Anonymous is quick to caution that recovery is a slow process and each member achieves a nicotine-free life only at their own pace.
 If you attend a Nicotine Anonymous meeting, you decide the level of your participation, but regardless of the breadth of your participation during a meeting, you are encouraged to study and practice the 12 Steps daily.
 The 12 Steps are what offer nicotine addicts the direction and hope to find a way to live nicotine-free.